1-on-1 with Ron Jaworski ahead of NFL Draft

 He says this draft will definitely be a memorable one.

-Jaws has one guess as to who the Birds will pick 21st overall in the 1st round: Arizona State WR Brandon Aiyuk.
+Jaws has one guess as to who the Philadelphia Eagles will pick 21st overall in the 1st round: Arizona State WR Brandon Aiyuk.

 You can catch all the draft coverage and see who the Eagles select right here on 6abc starting at 8 p.m.
 Thursday.